THE STATE OF ISRAEL

 The next war was fought in 1967.
 Once again, seven Arab nations attacked Israel all at once in an attempt to destroy the young nation.
 Their fighters outnumbered the Israeli soldiers at least 10 to 1.

-The next war was called the Yom Kippur war because once again about seven Arab nations all attacked Israel at the same time on the holiest day of the Jewish year, Yom Kippur.
+The next war was called the Yom Kippur war.
+Seven Arab nations all attacked Israel at the same time on the holiest day of the Jewish year, Yom Kippur, when most people stay at home and pray.
 Once again, the Arabs overwhelmed the Israelis, who came very close to losing.
 Outside help from the United States, mainly, again saved them.

 All this has made the Arab nations very angry with the United States, which now has a treaty to support Israel in time of war.

 The Arab nations say the wars with Israel are all the fault of Israel, since Israel occupies their land illegally.
 Israel says it is not their land and it is not illegal.
 The land was given to them by a United Nations agreement voted upon by over 100 nations.